This tutorial covers implementing Single Sign On (SSO) with Auth0.

 The session inactivity duration (3 days) and is not configurable on the Public Cloud.
 PSaaS Appliance users, however, can control this account-level setting.

-4. Check the User's SSO Status from the Client
+4. Check the User's SSO Status from the Application

 Whenever you need to determine the user's SSO status, you'll need to check the following: